-For decisions relating to compensation beginning in Fiscal 2012, subsequent to the election of Mr. Potts to the position of CEO, the CEO, with input of the Chairman, annually reviews the performance of each Named Executive Officer (other than the CEO and Chairman).
-The CEO's performance is directly reviewed by the Chairman and the Committee and the Chairman's performance is reviewed directly by the Committee.
-The conclusions reached and recommendations made by the CEO and Chairman, respectively, including any salary adjustments and annual award amounts, are presented to the Committee.
-The Committee can exercise its discretion in modifying any recommended adjustments or awards to each of the Named Executive Officers.
+For decisions relating to Fiscal 2012, compensation immediately prior to Fiscal 2012, Mr. Potts, CEO, with the input of former Chairman of the Board, Mr. Olson, reviewed the performance of each NEO (other than the CEO and Executive Chairman).
+The CEO's performance was directly reviewed by the Chairman and the Committee and the Chairman's performance was reviewed directly by the Committee.
+The conclusions reached and recommendations made by the CEO and Chairman, respectively, including any salary adjustments and annual award amounts, were presented to the Committee.
+The Committee exercised its discretion in modifying any recommended adjustments or awards to each of the NEOs.

-As noted above, the Committee directly evaluates the performance of the Chairman, Robert J. Olson (who also was evaluated for his performance as CEO through June 21, 2011) and Randy J. Potts (elected CEO June 21, 2011).
-That review is conducted at least annually with full Board participation (excluding the Chairman and CEO, as applicable).
+As noted above, the Committee directly evaluated the performance of the former Executive Chairman, Mr. Olson and Mr. Potts, Chairman of the Board beginning in February 2012.
+The Committee's review of the Chairman and CEO is conducted at least annually with full Board participation (excluding the Chairman and CEO).
 The Committee ultimately must approve all compensation decisions for all executives, including the Chairman and the CEO.

 Determining the CEO's Compensation.
-Prior to Fiscal 2011, the Committee made a recommendation to the Board for Mr. Olson's

-Fiscal 2011 total compensation package as Chairman and CEO of the Company.
-The Committee met in executive session to formulate its recommendation for Mr. Olson's base pay, target annual and long-term incentive compensation and stock-based compensation to the Board.
+For Fiscal 2012, the Committee made a recommendation to the Board for Mr. Potts' Fiscal 2012 total compensation package as CEO of the Company.
+The Committee met in executive session to formulate its recommendation for Mr. Potts' base pay, target annual and long-term incentive compensation and stock-based compensation to the Board.
 These recommendations were based upon:

-- an evaluation of total compensation made to chief executive officers by certain of the Company's compensation peers; - an evaluation of the CEO's performance for the fiscal year conducted by the Committee; - an evaluation of the proposed total compensation of the CEO in comparison to other Named Executive Officers; - · a comparison of the differential of total compensation made to chief executive officers in the Company's Compensation Peers; and - economic conditions.
+- an evaluation of total compensation made to chief executive officers by certain of the Company's Compensation Peers; - an evaluation of the CEO's performance from June 2011 to the end of the prior fiscal year conducted by the Committee; - an evaluation of the proposed total compensation of the CEO in comparison to other NEOs; - a comparison of the differential of total compensation made to chief executive officers in the Company's Compensation Peers; and - economic conditions.